zestydevy/dinosaur-planet/docs/Guide.md

 #endif
 ```

-Next, let's finally take a look at the actual assembly code for the function:
+Next, let's look at the actual assembly code for the function:
 ```
 glabel vec3_normalize
 addiu      $sp, $sp, -0x18